tilgep/Mapchooser-Unlimited/README.md

 - Easily configure any message using translation files with documentation of format parameters
 - Extensive documentation of all natives and forwards
 - Singular include and translation files for easy navigation
 - Logging of all actions for easy administration
-- The included `rockthevote_unlimited.sp` supports `!unrtv`

 ## Example Config
 Here is an example config with all the options you can use